The hot spring is only 15 minutes’ walk from Mexico City International Airport.

 The capital of the empire, Tenochtitlan, was known as a floating city near the west bank.

 In 1521, the conquistador Hernán Cortés devastated Tenochtitlan, while the Lake Texcoco has been almost reclaimed, with the exception around Xochimilco.

 The gradual slope I waked from the airport turned out to be a trace of a remote island in the lake.

-From back then the hot spring has been gushing in the rocky island, which has been used for the medical use by emperors including Moctezma II of the Aztec and Maximilian I of Mexico.
+From back then, the hot spring has been gushing on the rocky island, which has been used for the medical use by emperors including Moctezma II of the Aztec and Maximilian I of Mexico.